jfvilas/kubelog-backend/docs/README.md

 This is all you need to do inside Kwirth.

 ### 3. Backstage configuration
-for finishing Kubelog config you need to edit your app-config.yaml in order to add Kwirth information to your Kubernetes cluster.
+For finishing Kubelog config you need to edit your app-config.yaml in order to add Kwirth information to your Kubernetes cluster.
 Kubelog doesn't have a specific section in the app-config, it just uses the Backstage Kubernetes core component configuration vitamined with some additional properties.
 Let's suppose you have a Kubernetes configuration like this in your current app-config:

 ```yaml
 kubernetes: